 No Better Pizza Than Homemade

 My kids are pizza lovers but it becomes costly to order out when you have five teenagers who all want different toppings.
 And the cheaper options for pizza are just as they advertise: cheap.
-There is one pizza place that is low cost but there pizza is so thin and lacks toppings.
+There is one pizza place that is low cost but their pizza is so thin and lacks toppings.
 So much so that my teenage boys can eat a large pizza each.
 That adds up when three large pizzas are needed just for them.

 Mike and I prefer good pizza.
 But that comes at a cost.
 Four large good pizzas would cost close to $90.
 We needed to find a solution to our pizza dinners because the older the kids get, the more they eat.
 Not to mention that we love leftover pizza for lunch or breakfast the next day.